 Involuntary– Immediate Dismissal

 It is the employer’s responsibility to inform the student employee being immediately dismissed.
 The employer must document this in writing citing the reason for the immediate dismissal.
-A copy of the written documentation as well as the Student Employee Performance Review form must be submitted to the Office of Student Employment.
+A copy of the written documentation with the Student Employee Disciplinary Action form as well as the Student Employee Position Release form must be submitted to the Center for Career Services.

 Judicial Process for Immediate Dismissals

 A student employee who is dismissed may face judicial sanctions if the actions are in violation of the University’s Community Conduct Code.
 Violations subject to the judicial process include, but are not limited to

 · harassment or verbal/written abuse

 · destruction of property

 · possession of weapons/dangerous items

 · stealing/possession of stolen property